Vardot/module-installer-factory/README.md

   ModuleInstallerFactory::installList('varbase_core', 'install', TRUE);
 ```

-### Set the weight of the module after installation of list of modules.
+## Set the weight of the module after installation of list of modules
 To make sure that any hook or event subscriber works after all used modules.
 ```
   ModuleInstallerFactory::setModuleWeightAfterInstallation('varbase_core', 'install');